multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

     <img src="/assets/img/AR-QL-Pictures/Screenshot5.jpg">
 </a> -->

-### About the Apple SDK

-SDK is the iOS Software Development Kit.
-The iOS SDK is a suite of prebuilt programming libraries that help you write apps quickly and in a way that Apple expects.
-A programming library is a collection of related software modules that you can use in your programs.
-Xcode is a code editor known as an integrated development environment (IDE).

-### Settings

-Some of the things Xcode will ask you:
-* "Organization Identifier" is a unique identifier usually made up of your personal web site domain name in reverse, can be anything as long as it is unique
-* The "Organization Name", here you can invent your own company name, use your real name, or choose anything else you want.
-* The "Bundle Identifier" combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.

 ### Open the Swift playgrounds

 Swift is what’s known as a type-safe language, which means that every variable must be of one specific type